RBAGAPOROJR/RBAGAPOROJR/README.md

 - 😄 Pronouns : he / him / his
 - ⚡ Fun fact : don't allow you errors to turn you into someone you are not . . .

+📫 You can reach me at ronald.ghub@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/r-bagaporo-jr/)

 - #ancoraimparo